Common Rug Mistakes: What NOT to Do With Your Area Rugs

-Speaking of washing your rugs, don’t assume you can clean any rug with traditional soap and water as you can easily ruin your natural fiber area rug with too much moisture.
-For example, water can cause permanent staining.
+Speaking of washing your rugs, don’t assume you can clean every rug with traditional soap and water.
 Many homeowners aren’t aware of the water weakness in most natural fiber area rugs, however, leading to harmful rug damage.
 So, pay attention to your rug’s care instructions before making your purchase.

 How can you fix it?
 NEVER use water to wash your natural fiber area rugs.
 Instead, use a Host Dry Carpet Cleaning Kit, vacuum, or soft bristle brushes to do the heavy lifting.
 It’s also a good idea to check out our rug care and cleaning guides for detailed steps on what to do and what not to do with your natural fiber rugs.

 A picture is worth a thousand words.
 But when that picture is for online shopping, it’s hard to tell if it’s entirely accurate.
 And what looks good on your computer screen doesn’t always translate into real life.
 Because of this, many homeowners and designers choose the wrong binding or color for their area rugs.
 This leads to a mismatched look where the rug material and binding clash against each other, which isn’t pleasing to look at.

 How can you fix it?
 Pay attention to the recommended binding pairings for the area rug you want.
 For example, on our website, we recommend different color bindings based on the pattern, material, and color you’ve chosen.
 This ensures that you always receive a binding that complements your rug choice.

 Pictured above: Beachwood Santiago Sisal Rug with a Granola Narrow Cotton binding.

 Not confident in your rug’s color?
 Use our guide on how to choose the right rug color.

 The old saying is true: you get what you pay for.
 Pay a lesser price, get a lesser rug, right?